Feeling Overwhelmed by Probate in Connecticut?

 A probate home’s value in Connecticut is determined by a professional appraisal, recent comparable sales, and the condition of the property.
 The goal is to protect the estate and ensure the sale price is fair.

-According to Realtor.com, Connecticut home values continue rising year-over-year, which can benefit heirs during probate. https://www.realtor.com/research/
+According to Realtor.com, Connecticut home values continue rising year-over-year, which can benefit heirs during probate.
+Before making decisions about repairs or pricing, it helps to understand what a Connecticut home is worth in the current market.

 When I assist with probate listings, I handle: